-A good friend of Nutrolution's who is also a chef and owner of a locally grown-style grocery store recently posed a question.
-He asked "why are food allergies such a thing that we didn't have when we were kids or our folks when they were little?".
-As tempted as I was to give him a quick off the cusp answer, I realized that this question warrants a detailed answer.
-In short, there are many reasons why food allergies have become so prevalent.
-But the lentgthier answer is that it's complicated, and a result of numerous factors.
+A good friend of mine is also a to chef and part owner of a local, healthy, independant grocery store in Miami, Norman Brothers.
+He recently posed a question; he asked "why are food allergies such a thing that we didn't have when we were kids or when our folks were little?".
+I was to give him a quick off the cusp answer, though realized that this warrants a detailed answer which others may be able to benefit from.
+So here we go...

 Reason #3- Chlorinated water & pesticides - Chlorine was added to water to kill bacteria and it does.
 Pesticides do the same.
 These chemicals are the best and cheapest way our society was able to grow, and not cause massive outbreaks of disease, so it's not to be knocked.
 However, the long term effects of these additives are simply still in the stages of being discovered.
 We do know however that they kill our good bacteria and therefore leave us vulnerable to allergic reactions to other foods.